 The College believes all members of the College community have the right to study or work in an environment that is safe, secure and supportive.
-The College expects students to be responsible for conducting themselves in a manner that respects the rights of employees, other students and College property.
+The College expects students act in a manner that respects the rights, safety and wellbeing of other students, College employees, and College property.
 The Student Code of Conduct policy defines the general standard of conduct expected of students, provides examples of conduct that may be subject to disciplinary action by the College and outlines potential disciplinary sanctions that may be imposed as a result of violation of this Code of Conduct.
+It also provides a framework to resolve issues when this code is violated and informal resolution is not possible.

 Each student, upon enrolment in the College, is governed by the rules and regulations of the College, including the Student Code of Conduct ("the Code").
 Students are expected to conduct themselves in a manner consistent with the educational objectives of the College in accordance with generally accepted standards of behavior, and in accordance with published College policies.
-The Code applies to conduct that: takes place on college property; occurs during field placements or other work placements; takes place when students are representing the College during activities off campus; takes place off campus but adversely affects the rights of a member of the College community to use and enjoy the College's learning and working environment or adversely affects the health and safety of a College community member; and/or occurs during activities related to student committees, clubs, boards, councils and associations.
+The Code applies to conduct that: takes place on college property; takes place in the context of online or distance learning; occurs during field placements or other work placements; takes place when students are representing the College during activities off campus; takes place off campus but adversely affects the rights of a member of the College community to use and enjoy the College's learning and working environment or adversely affects the health and safety of a College community member; and/or occurs during College sanctioned activities which may be related to student committees, clubs, boards, councils and associations.